 Making this possible for our customers requires disclosing a lot of information, not just about each individual project we finance but also about our company in general.
 We publicly share our audited financial statements, management updates about the state of the company, risk disclosures customized for each individual project and for our company overall, and a biannual risk analysis of our business performance.
 Furthermore, we’ve developed a proprietary grading algorithm to help investors more easily understand the risk profile of each project on our platform.

 Of course, disclosing much of this information is required under SEC regulations for non-accredited investor offerings, but we also believe this sort of transparency should be common practice across all investment platforms.
 Customers deserve to have as much information as possible, both about the investments themselves and about the company hosting the investments.

 In fact, we believe so strongly in this transparency that you can access all the company information described above online whenever you want -- even if you aren’t a customer.
-Further, we also regularly perform and publish other analyses of our company’s performance, both of the range of returns investors see on our platform and of the historical and current performance of our loans.
+Further, we also regularly perform and publish other analyses of our company’s performance, the range of returns investors see on our platform, the historical and current performance of our loans, and detailed monthly reports of loan repayments and asset management activities.
 No other real estate investment platform allows this degree of insight into company metrics to non-accredited investors -- but that’s what we’ve done since day one, and what we will always do.

 Ready to get started adding real estate to your portfolio?
 Join Groundfloor today to create your own customized portfolio of private real estate investment opportunities and start building wealth for your future.